OnDraganov/chromatic-tda/README.md

 Check the jupyter notebook file `manual` to see how to use the code.

-# !!!
-Warning !!!
+# Warning

-In the current version there seems to be a bug: certain point-clouds show infinite class in cokernel, when there should not be any.
-We are working on the solution.
+In the current version there is a bug due to floating point arithmetics: certain point-clouds show infinite class in cokernel, when there should not be any.
+We are working on the solution—version 1.0.3 fixing the issue is expected to be released by 20th of August.

 # Future